Communication: The exchange of thoughts, messages or information by speech, signals, writing or behavior.

 Continue to write a one or two paragraph blog post that discusses your experiences thus far at your service learning placement.
 Be sure to write using complete sentences, proper capitalization, and proper grammar.
 You may want to include some of the following in your journal:

-* how you use your communication skills on a weekly basis at your placement
+* how you use your communication skills on a weekly basis at your placement* what you've learned about the profession

 * what you've learned about working with the people at your placement